folkzb/magalu/script-qa/cli-doc/network/subnets/vpcs-subnets/list/help.md

 ## Product catalog:
 - Flags:
 - -h, --help              help for list
 - -v, --version           version for list
-- --vpc-id string   Vpc Id: Id of the VPC to list Subnets (required)
+- --vpc-id anyValue   Vpc Id: Id of the VPC to list Subnets
+- Use --vpc-id=help for more details (required)

 ## Other commands:
 - Global Flags: